 Poem “A Light Summer Dying”

-This is a long poem which tells the true story of a death from cancer, describing a whole family’s experience.
+This is a long poem which tells the true story of a death from cancer, not just the way the person at the centre of the experience lived it through, but how her family lived it as well.
 The poem was well received by a significant number of people, including the poets Andrew Motion and Moniza Alvi, but also by priests and hospice workers.
 It has also been recited to good effect to Macmillan nurses in training and to social work students.
+Due to its subject matter, it is of course not an easy poem to read, though readers tend to agree that it is somehow uplifting.
+It can be found on the right of the home page of Rogan Wolf’s blog at https://roganwolf.com .
+Click here for some comments it has received.